justinwilaby/sax-wasm/README.md

 - `events` - A bitmask containing the events to subscribe to.
 See the examples for creating the bitmask

-- `eventHanlder` - A function reference used for event handling.
+- `eventHandlder` - A function reference used for event handling.
 The supplied function must have a signature that accepts 2 arguments: 1.
 The `event` which is one of the `SaxEventTypes` and the `body` (listed in the table above)

 ## sax-wasm.wasm